SimaticResearchActivity/FBAEM/README.md

 *FBAE* is a software framework, developped in C++, to evaluate performances (latency and throughput) of Total-Order Broadcast Algorithms when there are no failures.
 It has been tested on Linux and Windows.
 It should also compile and execute on MacOS.

-Thanks to *FBAE*, it is possible to evaluate (and thus compare) the performances of different Total-Order broadcast algorithms using different communication protocols (currently, only [ENet](http://enet.bespin.org), TCP should be coming soon).
+Thanks to *FBAE*, it is possible to evaluate (and thus compare) the performances of different Total-Order broadcast algorithms using different communication protocols ([ENet](http://enet.bespin.org) and TCP are available, but we recommend that you use systematically TCP protocol as ENet experiences reentrancy problems).

 ## Compilation of *FBAE*